mw201608/LinuxNotes/linux.commands1.md

 ```
 cut -d: -f1 /etc/passwd
 ```
-8. To check real and effective user and group numeric IDs
+8. To check user and group numeric IDs
 ```
 id user_name
 ```
 eg, print the numeric id of root: `id root`.

 9. To change the password for the current user
 ```
 passwd